Patient Information for Hydrogen Peroxide cleaning for Ear Infections/Ear Wax

 What should I expect when I place hydrogen peroxide ear drops into my ear?

-When you instill this drops into your ear you may feel a warm tingling sensation.
+When you instill hydrogen peroxide into your ear you may feel a warm tingling sensation.

 You may notice the solution bubbling out of the ear canal.